ndaidong/paypal-nvp-api/README.md

 });
 ```

-Replace SetExpressCheckout with any available API operations that Paypal supports.
+Replace SetExpressCheckout with any available API operation that Paypal supports.

 For more info: https://developer.paypal.com/docs/classic/api/